 - Life Sciences 1b

-- Four additional HEB courses.
-SLS 16 plus three additional Human Evolutionary Biology courses, found at courses.my.harvard.edu.
+- Four additional HEB courses, including SLS 16 or HEB 1386, plus three Human Evolutionary Biology courses, found at courses.my.harvard.edu.

 One Freshman Seminar may be counted for the secondary field in HEB if taught by an HEB faculty member.
 All courses must be taken for a letter grade, except relevant Freshman Seminars, which are graded SAT/UNS.
 Only courses for which a satisfactory grade is received will receive secondary field credit.